 - Third-Party Marketing Partners.
-We may, from time to time, share your name, your postal mailing address and your email address with a few carefully selected third-party marketing partners that we believe offer products or services that may be of interest to you.
+We not sell or share your information with any third-party marketing partners without your permission.
 We will not share credit card information which you have given us with any of our third-party marketing partner(s).
 In addition, if would like us to stop providing your information to our third-party marketing partners, you may opt-out by emailing us at email@example.com.

 - Companies that Acquire Our Business or Assets.
 If Vet24seven, Inc. becomes involved in a merger, acquisition, sale of assets, securities offering, bankruptcy, divestiture, restructuring, reorganization, dissolution, or other transaction or if the ownership of all or substantially all of our business otherwise changes, we may share or transfer your information to a third party or parties in connection with the applicable transaction.

 - Payment Card Companies.
 If you place an order through the Service, the information you provide will be transmitted to your credit card company to verify and authorize your purchase.